-Internal Control Systems
+Internal Control Systems:-

-The Company has an effective internal control system which helps it to maintain both internal control and procedures to ensure all transactions are approved, recorded and reported correctly and also ensures disclosures and protection of physical and intellectual property.
+TheCompany has an effective internal control system which helps it to maintain both internal control and procedures to ensure that all transactions are approved, recorded and reported correctly and also ensures disclosures and protection of physical and intellectual property.
 The Company has appointed Chartered Accountants firm as Internal Auditors who independently evaluate the adequacy of the internal controls on a regular basis.
-The management duly considers and takes appropriate action to maintain transparency and effectiveness, based on the recommendations made by Statutory Auditors, Internal Auditors and by Management Committee / Audit Committee of the Board of Directors.
-The Company is operating on SAP Platform in order to have proper internal control procedure with required approvals and "maker and checker" concept.
+The management duly considers and takes appropriate action to maintain transparency and effectiveness, based on the recommendations made by Statutory Auditors, Internal Auditors and by Management Committee/ Audit Committee of the Board of Directors.
+The Company is operating on SAP platform in order to have proper internal control procedure with required approvals and "maker and checker" concept.
 This helps in correct recording of transactions, timely rectification and elimination of errors.
-The Company has appointed consultants / professionals to conduct Secretarial Audit and Cost Audit and their observations, if any are reviewed by the Management periodically and remedial actions taken.
+The Company has appointed consultants/ professionals to conduct Secretarial Audit and Cost Audit and their observations, if any are reviewed by the Management periodically and remedial actions taken.

-Human Resources
+Human Resources:-

 Employee relations have generally remained cordial throughout the year and recruitments were made commensurate with the needs of the business.
-The Company employs about 279 personnel in all its facilities
+The Company employs about 331 personnel in all its facilities.

-Finance Cost
+Finance Cost:-

-Finance cost, during the year under review stood at ₹ 1911.53 lacs as compared to ₹ 1693.65 lacs during the year ended on 31st March, 2020 due to multiple sourcing requirements.
+Finance Cost during the year under review stood at ₹ 2308.50 lacs as compared to ₹ 1911.53 lacs during the year ended as at 31st March' 2021, increased cost incurred due to multiple sourcing requirements and enhanced working capital utilisation.
 The availability of material during the year under review was under severe pressure with continuous price fluctuations.
-Our day to day monitoring of cost control measures would help in reducing the financial cost thereby improving the Profitability.
+Our day to day monitoring of cost control measures would help in to restrict the financial cost and thereby achieved improved profitability.

-Cautionary Statement
+Cautionary Statement:

-Statements in the "ManagementDiscussion" and Analysis, on the company's objectives outlook, and expectation may constitute "Forward Looking Statements" within the meaning of applicable laws and regulations.
-Actual results may differ from those expressed or implied expectations, projections, etc. Several factors make a significant difference to the Company's operations, including climatic conditions, economic scenario affecting demand and supply Government regulations, taxation, natural calamity and other such factors over which the company does not have any direct control.
+Statements in the "Management Discussion" and Analysis, on the Company's objectives outlook, and expectation may constitute "Forward Looking Statements" within the meaning of applicable laws and regulations.
+Actual results may differ from those expressed or implied expectations, projections, etc. Several factors make a significant difference to the Company's operations, including climatic conditions, economic scenario affecting demand and supply Government's regulations, taxation, natural calamity and other such factors over which the Company does not have any direct control.